snowplow/common-enrich/README.md

 ## Copyright and license

-Scala Common Enrich is copyright 2012-2020 Snowplow Analytics Ltd.
+Snowplow Common Enrich is copyright 2012-2020 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0][license] (the "License");
 you may not use this software except in compliance with the License.